everharder/SharpChat/README.md

 SharpChat is a C# library that tries to offer functionality similar to [TypeChat](https://github.com/microsoft/TypeChat), making it seamless to construct natural language interfaces using types.
 Schema enginerring is the new prompt engineering!

-With SharpChat you can let ChatGPT call your full typed services, with only a few lines of code!
+With SharpChat you can let ChatGPT call your full typed services!
 Here's how it works in action:
 ```
 [user] Hi, please order me matcha for 10€ and black tea for 20€.
 Immediately place the order.